DevExpress/devextreme-demos/JSDemos/Demos/Scheduler/RecurringAppointments/description.md

 If your appointment data objects contain different fields that perform the functions of **recurrenceRule** and **recurrenceException**, specify their names in the Scheduler's [recurrenceRuleExpr](/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#recurrenceRuleExpr) and [recurrenceExceptionExpr](/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#recurrenceExceptionExpr) properties.

 Users also can create recurrent appointments.
 The appointment details form contains a Repeat switcher.
 When it is on, the form displays an additional set of fields that allow users to specify recurrence rules.
 Double-click an appointment and select Edit Series to view the appointment details form with the recurrence fields.

-The recurrent appointment's rectangle will have a circular arrow glyph in the top right corner.